thinkshout/thinkshout/blog/_posts/2016-05-05-see-you-in-the-big-easy-for-drupalcon-2016.md

 ## Birds of a Feather (BoF) Discussions

-Our team has three birds of a feather discussions planned on the Wednesday of DrupalCon, so mark your calendars and be sure to join the conversation!
+Our team has three birds of a feather discussions planned on the Wednesday of DrupalCon, so mark your calendars and join the conversation!

 “[Fundraising in Drupal](https://events.drupal.org/neworleans2016/bofs/fundraising-drupal)” - Wednesday (5/11), 11:00am - 12:00pm